Odeyiany2/ACCESS-6.0-Skills-Acquisition-Program-Data-Science/week 1/README.md

 1. Create your own GitHub repository

 **Week 1 - Session 2**
-1. Write a short Python program to summarize a list of transaction amounts (sum, mean, count).
+1. Write a function that takes a list of transaction amounts and prints:
+   - Total sum
+   - Average
+   - Number of transactions
-2. Push your notebook to your repo and submit your GitHub link on the class sheet.
+ 2. Save and push the notebook to your GitHub repo

 ## 🔗 **Recommended Resources**